Two-particle scattering on general graphs: Main result

 \subsection{Two-particle S-matrix}

+Before we consider the scattering problem, let us comment on the notation used for bosons and distinguishable particles.
+We often denote two-particle states with double label kets, $\ket{\zeta_1\zeta_2}$, without making a particular choice of symmetrization.
+Whenever we refer to distinguishable particles this should be interpreted as $\ket{\zeta_1\zeta_2}=\ket{\zeta_1}\ket{\zeta_2}$, whereas for bosons and fermions it should be interpreted as $\ket{\zeta_1\zeta_2}=(\ket{\zeta_1}\ket{\zeta_2}\pm\ket{\zeta_2}\ket{\zeta_1})/\sqrt{2}$, as appropriate.
+Whenever particle statistics is unspecified, such as in the lead-up to our main result, the statements should be interpreted as holding for all particle types.
+When the distinction becomes relevant, such as for numerical results, the particle statistics will be stated explicitly.

 We now consider the scattering of two particles on an arbitrary graph $G$.
 As before, the full graph where the scattering takes place is a finite graph $G$ appended with $N$ rails, namely, semi-infinite lines.
-In addition, we will assume that the particles interact via a Bose-Hubbard interaction restricted to the internal vertices of the graph.
+In addition, we will assume that the particles interact via a Bose-Hubbard interaction\footnote{In appendix \ref{apx:E} we consider more general potentials.} restricted to the internal vertices of the graph.
 Denoting $\ket{a}\bra{b}_1\equiv\ket{a}\bra{b}\otimes\mathds{1}$ and $\ket{a}\bra{b}_2\equiv\mathds{1}\otimes\ket{a}\bra{b}$, the full Hamiltonian reads as follows:

 where

 in other words, the particles interact with each other when they are on the internal vertices of the graph and propagate freely on the semi-infinite lines.
 We denote $H_0:=H_{\text{rails}}+H_G$.
 In the absence of the interaction, the particles still scatter on the graph, and the interaction-free states are the ones described by Eq. \eqref{singlefree}.
 If we want to consider incoming particles of momenta $p_1$ and $p_2$ in rails $n_1$ and $n_2$ respectively in the distant past, or if we want to consider an incoming particle of momentum $p_1$ in rail $n_1$ with the other particle in some bound state $\chi$, we use the following Lippman-Schwinger equation: